FluentLenium/FluentLenium/README.markdown

 You can defined a default driver configuration using to ways.
 First, just override the getDriver method and use the selenium way to configure your driver.
 You can also override the setDefaultConfig method and use both selenium and FluentLenium way (withDefaultSearchWait,withDefaultPageWait) to configure your driver.

+## Browser Lifecycle
+For jUnit and testNG, you can defined the browser lifecycle.
+Use the class annotation @SharedDriver and you will be able to defined how the driver will be created :
+@SharedDriver(type = SharedDriver.SharedType.ONCE) will allow you to use the same driver for every test annotate with that annotation (it can also be on a parent class) for all classes and methods.
+@SharedDriver(type = SharedDriver.SharedType.PER_CLASS) will allow you to use the same driver for every test annotate with that annotation (it can also be on a parent class) for all methods on a same class.
+@SharedDriver(type = SharedDriver.SharedType.PER_METHOD) will allow you to create a new driver for each method.

+The default is PER_METHOD.

+You will also be able to decide if you want to clean the cookies between two methods using @SharedDriver(deleteCookies=true) or @SharedDriver(deleteCookies=false)

 ## FluentLenium and other frameworks